We are looking for team members that are humble, smart, and hungry.

 Physician- Primary Investigator

-Lucas Research is a state of the art, world leading, clinical research site as well as a thriving Endocrinology practice.
+Lucas Research is a state of the art, world leading, clinical research site as well as a thriving Endocrinology and primary care practice.
 Living at the beach makes for an easy escape from the day-to-day; but, what if your normal day was so enjoyable that you don’t necessarily need an escape?
 While our beaches are undeniably incredible, we like to think the luxuries of life on the Crystal Coast pale in comparison to the benefits of being on the Lucas Research team.
 Our new facility is on the home stretch of construction and even the unfinished product is impressive.
 The new building has the space, technology, and kitchen facilities (food is important) needed to support the important work our entire team conducts on a daily basis.
 It’s common for us to take interview guests on preview tours of the new building—keep that in mind when you pick your shoes.
 Every position we have is challenging, dynamic, and involves a considerable amount of responsibility.
 We almost never do our jobs on an empty stomach; rhinos can only charge when properly fueled.
 Interested in charging?

 Pay is competitive and benefits might surprise you. $120k to $150k– Your fit, personality, and experience will determine what you take home.
 Other parts of our compensation packages include: